Quantifying the homology of periodic cell complexes

 To conclude, we return to the discussion in Section~\ref{sec:Introduction} on periodic point patterns.
-The persistent homology of distance filtrations on periodic point patterns will neither be pointwise-finite dimensional nor q-tame, meaning there may not necessarily be an associated persistence diagrams.
+The persistent homology of distance filtrations on periodic point patterns will be neither pointwise finite dimensional nor q-tame, meaning there may not necessarily be an associated persistence diagram.
 Birth and death pairs will appear with infinite multiplicity if such pairs are well-defined.
 Our method of employing the Mayer-Vietoris spectral sequence will not necessarily be affected by this as the analysis is done only on finite quotient spaces.
 The heuristics used with the MVSS will generalise to persistence calculations, although there are other problems we will encounter with the persistence-MVSS.
-Namely, the MVSS will change for different choices of unit cells, and even getting around this issue one must also solve the extension problem to calculate the persistence diagrams of these spaces.
-On the other hand, our analysis of periodic graphs with weighted quotient graphs should still extend to a non-tame notion of persistence.
-If we recall that $[G:H]=|G/H|$ denotes the cardinality of the quotient group $G/H$, we take the following outlook motivated by the proof of Theorem~\ref{thm:graph}: \begin{itemize} \item The addition of a new connected component in $q(K)$ causes infinitely many 0-cycle births in $K$, \item If the addition of an edge joins two connected components in the WQG then infinitely many 0-cycles of $K$ die, \item If the addition of an edge $e$ to a connected component $Q\subset q(K)$ causes $[W_{Q\cup\{e\}}\,:\,W_Q]=\infty$ then infinitely many 0-cycles of $K$ die and infinitely many 1-cycles are born in $K$ if $\rank(W_Q)>0$, \item If the addition of an edge $e$ to connected component $Q$ causes $1<[W_{Q\cup\{e\}}\,:\,W_Q]<\infty$ then finitely many 0-cycles die and infinitely many 1-cycles are born in $K$, \item If the addition of an edge $e$ to connected component $Q$ causes $[W_{Q\cup\{e\}}\,:\,W_Q]=1$ then infinitely many 1-cycles are born in $K$. \end{itemize} Importantly, this will be independent of the unit cell of $K$.
+Namely, the MVSS will change for different choices of $T$ and corresponding $q(K)$.
+Even ignoring this issue, one must also solve the extension problem, whereby an interval $[a,b)$ in the $(p+q)$-dimensional persistence diagram may, for example, decompose into the intervals $[a,c)$ and $[c,b)$ in the persistence diagrams of $E^\infty_{pq}$ and $E^\infty_{p-1,q+1}$ respectively.